simoncblyth/intro_to_cuda/README.rst

 Extended Example : Minuit2 Fitting of GPU evaluated Log Likelihood
 ----------------------------------------------------------------------------------

+This extended example demonstrates:

+1.  how to structure a project combining ordinary gcc/clang compiled code with an nvcc compiled library of GPU code,  using Recon.hh as the bridging header

+2. GPU code development using focused header only implementations, which can all be individually tested : nvcc is not a very “friendly” compiler so this approach is the most effective one

+3. modern CMake best practice target export/import which allows simple CMakeLists.txt configuration and easy integration across projects and with externals like Minuit2

 The example is structured as several separate CMake configured projects.
 Globally relevant files and directories are described here, for further details see the README.rst in https://bitbucket.org/simoncblyth/intro_to_cuda/src/default/recon/